bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 made to work similar to the others, but after that procedure, they\'re no longer any faster than \"common\" IRQs.
 SMP enabled kernels running on systems with more than one processor need to solve another truckload of problems.
-It\'s not enough to know if a certain IRQs has happend, it\'s also important for what CPU(s) it was for.
+It\'s not enough to know if a certain IRQs has happened, it\'s also important for what CPU(s) it was for.
 People still interested in more details, might want to do a web search for \"APIC\" now ;)